ultraseedbox/USB-Docs/Tutorials and Guides/Flexget/How to Install, Configure and Run Flexget.md

 ## Removing FlexGet

-* To remove FlexGet, simply delete the flexget folder and your symbolic link.
+* To remove FlexGet, simply delete the `flexget` folder and your symbolic link.

 ```sh
 rm -rfv "$HOME"/flexget
 rm "$HOME"/bin/flexget
 ```

-* If you want to uninstall Python 3, run the following commands
+* If you also want to uninstall Python 3, run the following commands:

 ```sh
 rm -rfv "$HOME"/.pyenv